Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 Meals

 Breakfast and dinner is available seven days a week at the student's homestay.
 Most Argentines do not eat bacon and eggs for breakfast, but you can ask your homestay to cook it for you, or prepare it for yourself at the kitchen in Casa Holden.
 Punctuality is always appreciated for dinner, since this is the time of day when the whole family gathers.
 If you are planning on eating out for dinner or will not be home in time, it is important to notify your family beforehand to avoid any inconveniences.
-Dinner time generally starts around 9:00pm.
+Students should be able to contact their host parents through Whatsapp.
+Dinner time generally starts around 9:00 pm.
 Students will have funds Digitally Disbursed to a Debit Card account of their choosing for lunch and transportation during school days.
-Once a week on Mondays, after Convocation, the group meets together for dinner at a restaurant in town.
+Once a week, after Juntada, the group meets together for dinner at a restaurant in town.
+For lunch, once a week, a traditional Argentine meal called an Asado is prepared and served at Casa Holden.
+Host parents will be made aware of the weekly dinners hosted by Pepperdine, so students will not be expected for dinner.

 Dining Out

 Buenos Aires is famous for its good restaurants, and people dine out often.
-Most people dine around 9:00pm so most restaurants are not open before 8:00pm.
+Most people dine around 9:00 pm or later, so most restaurants are not open before 7:00 pm.
+You will be able to be seated more quickly if you go a bit before 9:00 pm.
 There are many restaurants to choose from, from typical Argentinean style food to ethnic foods from around the world.
 BA staff will be willing to help you choose restaurants according to your interests.
-There is a very good restaurant guide online: Guia Oleo (www.guiaoleo.com.ar) where you can check out restaurants and read reviews.
+Students can ask their host parents for recommendations.
 Only top scale restaurants require reservations on a regular day, or if you are going with a very large group, you should make reservations prior to arrival.

 Packing